RAPIDS on Google Colab#

 Check the output of !nvidia-smi

-to make sure you’ve been allocated a Rapids Compatible GPU, i.e [Tesla T4, P4, or P100].
+to make sure you’ve been allocated a Rapids Compatible GPU (see the RAPIDS install docs).

-Checks GPU compatibility with RAPIDS, then installs the latest stable versions of RAPIDSAI’s core libraries (cuDF, cuML, cuGraph, and xgboost) using pip
+You can install RAPIDS using pip.
+The script first checks GPU compatibility with RAPIDS, then installs the latest stable versions of some core RAPIDS libraries (e.g. cuDF, cuML, cuGraph, and xgboost) using pip

 .

-# Colab warns and provides remediation steps if it's not compatible with RAPIDS.
+# Colab warns and provides remediation steps if the GPUs is not compatible with RAPIDS.

 !git clone https://github.com/rapidsai/rapidsai-csp-utils.git